rma010101/AI-ML-Capstone-Project/Project Doc.md

 For a start, the ‘remaining_lease’ was converted into months to ensure it's suitability for machine learning models.
 The ‘remaining_lease’ feature is significant as it directly impacts buyer behaviour.
 Thereafter it will be checked for reasonableness, considering that Singapore’s HDB lease is 99 years or 1188 months.

 The figure below shows the conversion of the ‘remaining_lease’ feature from years-and-months format to a months-only format, resulting in a new feature named ‘lease_remaining’, and the removal of ‘remaining_lease’ column.
 The second figure shows that none of the values in the ‘lease_remaining’ exceeds 1188 months.
+With the redefinition of ‘remaining_lease’, the features ‘month’ and ‘lease_commence_date’ have become redundant and were removed from the dataset.

 ![Data Info](Data/hdb_df_feature_eng_001.png)